Welcome to our online open house!

 Project overview

 The Washington State Department of Transportation and its contractor will remove existing fish barriers under Interstate 5 and Old Highway 99 near Stanwood and replace them with three new steel arch structures to improve fish passage.
 The new culverts will be 68-feet wide and range from 50 to 70-feet long.
 Crews will also restore about 2,000 feet of creek channel, starting west of Old Highway 99, running through the I-5 median and extending to the east side of northbound I-5.
-This project is estimated to open up nearly 5 miles of habitat, benefiting salmon, steelhead, and other aquatic and wildlife species.
+This project is estimated to open up nearly 5 miles of potential habitat, benefiting salmon, steelhead, and other aquatic and wildlife species.